A topic from the subject of Inorganic Chemistry in Chemistry.

 • Fluorescence spectroscopy: Fluorescence spectroscopy is used to measure the emission of light by inorganic compounds.
 This information can be used to determine the excited states of the compound and to study the dynamics of photochemical reactions.

-• Laser flash photolysis: Laser flash photolysis is a technique that is used to study the kinetics of photochemical reactions.
+• Laser flash photolysis: Laser flash photolysis is a technique used to study the kinetics of photochemical reactions.
 In this technique, a laser is used to generate a short pulse of light that excites the inorganic compound.
 The changes in the absorption or emission of light by the compound are then monitored over time.

 Types of Experiments